Chelsea

 Chelsea Lehnea

-American soprano Chelsea Lehnea is known for her powerful artistry, fearless personality, and unique sense of style.
+Chelsea Lehnea is an American soprano celebrated for her powerful voice, fearless stage presence, and distinctive style.
 Critics have praised her “mercurial colored, highly responsive instrument that flew seamlessly through its registers” (The NY Times), “Her use of chest voice gave Paolina a powerful punch” (Operawire), “The soprano is a no-holds-barred singing actress” (Seen and Heard International), and her “ferociously brilliant vocal and dramatic ability that more than matched her eye-catching physicality” (Vero News).

 Originally from Chattanooga, Tennessee, she imparts her passion and expertise by teaching voice and piano lessons online.
-Sign up at the bottom of the page to secure your spot in the Lehnea studio.
 Beyond the stage, she finds solace in nature, experiments with vegan culinary arts, and finds joy in the cuddles of her cat, Shiley.

 Press Quotes